Welcome! New clients in Deschutes County - Please Schedule Consultation - Click Here

 Consistent bodywork is how we can help relieve discomfort, create postural alignment, balance movement patterns, and improve quality of life for your horse.

 Has your horse ever had a minor fall?
 Even if they aren't showing any outward signs of discomfort (or maybe they are) minor incidences can impact how the body is coping on the inside.
+The body will lay down additional tissue fibers in areas that need support or have been damaged.
 Fascial restrictions can produce 2,000 pounds of force per square inch.
-When it get's tight and restricting, it can range from feeling like dragging weight to feeling painful.
+Once it becomes tight and restricting, it can range from feeling like dragging weight to feeling painful.
 It also affects how the body holds postural alignment, recruits muscles, hydrates tissues and drains the lymphatics.

 This requires manual releasing to help the fascia "reset" and rehydrate.
 Experiencing a Myofascial Release session is typically a pleasant experience for many horses and they learn to release more quickly with consistent sessions.